 The approval process will take up to four weeks from the date the NSW Ministry of Health receives the completed application.
 This includes the time taken for assessment, interviews and inspection if required.
 An application for a licence to manufacture or supply cannabis can be refused if the Secretary, NSW Health, is of the opinion that the applicant is not a fit and proper person to hold the licence or that the premises are not appropriate for the manufacture or supply of cannabis by wholesale.

-Where an applicant submits an incomplete application or is required to produce further documentation, the approval process will be delayed.
+Where an applicant submits an incomplete application or has not provided any further documentation which has been requested, the approval process will be delayed.
 More information about the approval process including the timeframes for the different phases of the process can be found on the “Processing times” page of the website.

 After submission of the completed form, the applicant will be provided with a written acknowledgement of the application.
 The acknowledgement will include a request for omitted or incomplete documents if required.
 Once all documents have been received, assessment of the application will take place and a recommendation will be made to either grant or refuse the application.
 If the recommendation is to approve the granting of the licence, the licence will be issued to the applicant.
 If the recommendation is to refuse the granting of the licence the reasons for the refusal will be provided to the applicant.

-Cannabis products must be stored separately and securely, as is required of Schedule 8 drugs.
+Cannabis medicines must be stored separately and securely, as is required of Schedule 8 drugs.
 Some products may require refrigeration and information on storage details is available.

-Patients who believe a cannabis product may be helpful to their condition should consult their General Practitioner for advice.
+Patients who believe a cannabis medicine may be helpful to their condition should consult their General Practitioner for advice.
 For further information patients may contact the Centre for Medicinal Cannabis Research and Innovation.

-A patient or his/her carer may receive, possess and administer a cannabis product which has been legally imported/manufactured and prescribed for him/her.
+A patient or his/her carer may receive, possess and administer a cannabis medicine which has been legally imported/manufactured and prescribed for him/her.